dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/project-state.md

 - Source freshness checks can be out of date (in the applied state) depending on when the command was last run, and it’s not included in `build`.

-## Adapter features for applied state
+## Supported features for applied state

 The following lists the features available for adapters: